 The Library, conveniently located in the center of campus, provides an attractive atmosphere for study, research, recreational reading, listening and viewing educational materials.
-The collection currently contains over 18,000 books in print which are accessible through open stacks for easy browsing and 24,496 e-books which are accessible electronically.
+The collection contains over 18,800 books in print which are accessible through open stacks for easy browsing and 24,496 e-books which are accessible electronically. volumes arranged on open stacks for easy browsing.
 The collection which can be accessed through an online catalog system reflects a diversity of viewpoints that encourages research and recreational reading.
-In addition, the Library receives more than 90 magazines, journals, and newspapers in print format and additionally provides electronic access to more than 10,000 full-text magazines, journals, and newspapers.
+In addition, the Library receives more than 120 magazines, journals, and newspapers in print format and additionally provides electronic access to more than 10,000 full-text magazines, journals and newspapers.

-Computer workstations located in the Library, all computers located throughout the campus, the Pampa Center, other satellite locations, or wherever a student has access to the internet provide students easy access to the College's and Library's websites, online databases, e-mail, other internet resources, and various software and micro-computer applications.
+Computer workstations located in the Library, all computers located throughout the campus, the Pampa Center, other satellite locations, or wherever a student has access to the Internet provide students easy access to the College's and Library's websites, online databases, email, and other Internet resources, and various software and micro-computer applications.

-Students are introduced to the Library during freshman orientation and receive further instruction with various class assignments.
+Students are introduced to the library during freshman orientation and receive further instruction with various class assignments.
 Together with the faculty, the librarians design and deliver instructional subject-specific sessions that help students develop independent research and lifelong learning skills.

 The Library/LRC is a member of the Harrington Library Consortium (HLC), a group of more than 55 college, university, public, and school libraries in the Texas Panhandle sharing resources through a common computerized system with holdings estimated at 29 million items.
-Clarendon College students, faculty, and staff may check out materials directly by visiting any HLC Library or may request the materials through interlibrary loan.
+Clarendon College students, faculty, and staff may check out materials directly by visiting any HLC Library or may request the materials through inter-library loan.